 From the thundering waters of Niagara Falls to the rugged peaks of the Canadian Rockies to arctic tundras, rugged coastlines, and desolate prairies.
 Blend these dramatic settings together with incredible architecture and history, and you’ll find yourself in the most beautiful cities in Canada.

 In a country as vast and diverse as Canada, there are countless places to visit, each with its own unique attractions, including some stunning Canadian landmarks.
 It boasts beautiful landscapes, stunning lakes and magnificent wilderness areas.
 Not to mention a plethora of exciting recreational facilities, including some of the best ski resorts in the world.

 Let’s face it, Canada is all-around extraordinary.
-So, let’s take a look at the most beautiful cities dotted throughout The Great White North.
+So, let’s take a look at the most beautiful Canadian cities dotted throughout The Great White North.

 16 Most Beautiful Cities in Canada

 - 9. Niagara Falls, Ontario